-Did you just run into a download or a file on your computer that is digitally signed by Microsoft Windows Component Publisher?
-If so, please read on.
+Did you just download a file that is digitally signed by Microsoft Windows Component Publisher and wonder if the file is safe?
+If that's the case, please read on.

 You will probably see Microsoft Windows Component Publisher when clicking to run the file.
-The publisher name is displayed as the "Verified publisher" in the UAC dialog as the screencap shows:
+The publisher name shows up as the "Verified publisher" in the UAC dialog as the screenshot shows:

-You can view the additional details from the Microsoft Windows Component Publisher digital signature with the following steps:
+You can view the digital signature details for Microsoft Windows Component Publisher with the following procedure:

-Here's a screengrab of a file signed by Microsoft Windows Component Publisher:
+Here's a screencap of a file digitally signed by Microsoft Windows Component Publisher:

-As you can see in the screenshot above, Windows states that "This digital signature is OK".
-This implies that the file has been published by Microsoft Windows Component Publisher and that the file has not been tampered with.
+As you can see in the screenshot above, the Windows OS states that "This digital signature is OK".
+This implies that the file has been published by Microsoft Windows Component Publisher and that no one has tampered with the file.

-If you click the View Certificate button shown in the screenshot above, you can examine all the details of the certificate, such as when it was issued, who issued the certificate, how long it is valid, etc. You can also see the address for Microsoft Windows Component Publisher, such as the street name, city and country.
+If you click the View Certificate button shown in the screenshot above, you can view all the details of the certificate, such as when it was issued, who issued the certificate, how long it is valid, and so on.
+You can also see the address for Microsoft Windows Component Publisher, such as the street name, city and country.

-These are the Microsoft Windows Component Publisher files I have gathered, thanks to the FreeFixer users.
+These are the Microsoft Windows Component Publisher files I've collected, thanks to the FreeFixer users.

 |Detection Ratio||File Name|

-As mentioned above, I think these detections are false positives since it is very unlikely that Microsoft Windows Component Publisher would ship a malware file.
+As mentioned above, I think these detections are incorrect since it is very unlikely that Microsoft Windows Component Publisher would ship a malware file.

 |Emsisoft||Gen:Variant.Kazy.327376 (B), Android.Adware.Wallap.A (B), Gen:Variant.Strictor.47446 (B)|